Expert Patients Programme

 One You Kent healthy lifestyle service

-We are offering advice by telephone and video calls as well as virtual groups (this service may vary depending on where you live).
+Advisers are offering one-to-one support by telephone and video calls as well as virtual groups (this service may vary depending on where you live).

 Complete our referral form and a friendly advisor will call you to talk through the options in your area.